On-chip quantum interference between the origins of a multi-photon state

 \section{Abstract}

-Quantum mechanically, multiple particles can jointly be in a coherent superposition of two or more different states at the same time.
-This property is called quantum entanglement, and gives rise to characteristic nonlocal interference and stays at the heart of quantum information process.
-Here, rather than interference of different intrinsic properties of particles, we experimentally demonstrated coherent superposition of two different birthplaces of a four-photon state.
-The quantum state is created in four probabilistic photon-pair sources, two combinations of which can create photon quadruplets.
-Coherent elimination and revival of distributed 4-photons can be fully controlled by tuning a phase.
-The stringent coherence requirements are met by using a silicon-based integrated photonic chip that contains four spiral waveguides for producing photon pairs via spontaneous four-wave mixing.
-The experiment gives rise to peculiar nonlocal phenomena without any obvious involvement of entanglement.
-Besides several potential applications that exploit the new on-chip technology, it opens up the possibility for fundamental studies on nonlocality with spatially separated locations.
+Path identiy induces a broad interest in recent years due to the foundation for numerous novel quantum information applications.
+Here, we experimentally demonstrate quantum coherent superposition of two different origins of a four-photon state, where multi-photon frustrated interference emerges from the quantum indistinguishability by path identity.
+The quantum state is created in four probabilistic photon-pair sources on one integrated silicon photonic chip, two combinations of which can create photon quadruplets.
+Coherent elimination and revival of distributed four-photons are fully controlled by tuning phases.
+The experiment gives rise to peculiar quantum interference of two possible ways to create photon quadruplets rather than interference of different intrinsic properties of photons.
+Besides many known potential applications, this new kind of multi-photon nonlinear interference enables the possibility for various fundamental studies such as nonlocality with multiple spatially separated locations.